bikeshaving/crank/website/guides/02-elements.md

 ![Image of a JSX element](../static/parts-of-jsx.svg)

 An element can be thought of as having three main parts: a *tag*, *props* and *children*.
 These roughly correspond to tags, attributes and content in HTML, and for the most part, you can copy-paste HTML into JavaScript and have things work as you would expect.
-The main difference is that JSX has to be well-balanced like XML, so void tags must have a closing slash (`<input />` not `<input>`).
+The main difference is that JSX has to be well-balanced like XML, so void tags must have a closing slash (`<hr />` not `<hr>`).
 Also, if you forget to close an element or mismatch opening and closing tags, the parser will throw an error, whereas HTML can contain unbalanced or malformed contents and mostly still work.
-The advantage of using JSX is that it allows you to interpolate JavaScript expressions as its tag, props or children.
+The advantage of using JSX is that it allows you to interpolate arbitrary JavaScript expressions as an element’s tag, props or children.

 ### Tags
+Tags are the first part of an element expression, and can be thought of as the “name” or “type” of the element.
+JSX parsers will transpile the tag name as the first argument of a `createElement` call.

 ```jsx
 const intrinsicEl = <div />;
 // transpiles to: